sanxbud/sanxbud/README.md

 #### Currently working on:

-- Developing a cross-platform mobile read-later app with a focus on clean UX and quick access
+- developing a cross-platform mobile read-later app
-- Fitness challenge website based in React, Supabase, and SQLite
+- fitness challenge website based in React, Supabase, and SQLite
-- Expanding my Go knowledge by building CLI and TUI tools
+- building some CLI and TUI tools to get better at Go
-- Constantly tinkering with my i3/tmux/nvim dotfiles and personal site!
+- constantly tinkering with my i3/tmux/nvim dotfiles, lol

-I'm always learning and always looking to expand my skillset.
-If you've got an idea, opportunity, or want to collab, feel free to reach out! 🙂
+ Always looking to get better, learn cool new things, and just talk tech - so if you've got an idea, opportunity, or want to collab, reach out! 🙂